 “We are all connected by a love for travel!”

 I hope you all are doing well and getting geared for your travels.
 I would like to introduce myself to you a bit.
 I was born and raised in Kathmandu, the capital city of Nepal, which celebrates its modernity in the backdrop of ritualism.
-The place I grew up is a melting pot of many ethnic groups where people come from all over Nepal for many reasons like education, work, marriage etc. My parents came for work and slowly they had a big family here and now we all have many reasons to live here.
-I live with my family in Kathmandu where I am the eldest sister of the four siblings.
-I started my journey with dragons in 2013 as a program assistant while I was in college and till today I feel so lucky that I found this program which changed my life.
+The place I grew up is a melting pot of many ethnic groups where people come from all over Nepal for many reasons like education, work, marriage, etc. My parents came for work and slowly they had a big family here.
+I live with them in Kathmandu where I am the eldest sister of the five siblings.
+I started my journey with Dragons in 2013 as a program assistant while I was in college and till today I feel so lucky that I found this program which changed my life.
 Honestly, I can’t wait to share my life story with you all in person!

 I am grateful to get the chance to meet each one of you and assist you on this journey that has the power to change lives and direction.
 I want to let you know how proud I am of you, that you dared yourself to get out of your comfort zone to embark on this adventure.
 There is really no way one could prepare for what this trip might bring but I suggest that you be open to whatever comes your way.
 Keeping in mind that it is only us that creates our own limits.
-The team of instructors- Me, Sarah and Michael are here to assist you on your journey.
+The team of instructors – Me, Nick, and Saurabh – are here to assist you on your journey.

 Till then take care of yourself and see you soon!